mrkkrp/markkarpov.com/tutorial/exceptions.md

 defines functions like `catch` which only catch synchronous exceptions by testing the type of exception using the `SomeAsyncException` wrapper.

-Next, it follows the following logic (taken from [readme of the package][safe-exceptions-readme]):
+Next, it uses the following logic (taken from [the readme of the package][safe-exceptions-readme]):

 * If the user is trying to install a cleanup function (such as with